unumux/willow/CONTRIBUTING.md

     - Make a new branch from the Develop branch
         - From the Willow directory in terminal
             - Run `git checkout develop`
-            - Run `git checkout -b [branch-name]` - replace [branch-name] with something that describes the work you're going
+            - Run `git checkout -b [branch-name]` - replace [branch-name] with something that describes the work you're doing
     - On your new branch run `npm install`

 2. Get the latest version of the [example project](https://github.com/unumux/willow-testing-site) (used for testing):